8 : Bronze and Iron

 Bronze Age Man / Brighton Museum

-The major players north of the Thames were the Catuvallauni who were centred on St Albans (Verulanium).
-They also eventually controlled the land of the Trinovantes, later centred on Colchester (Camolodunum).
-To the South were the Atrebates, focused on Silchester (Calleva), near Reading.
-(You can visit it on my 'Calleva' bike route.
-Link: Calleva).
 Both later became Roman 'Civitas', with a degree of local self-government.
 Both have visible Roman remains and some rather indistinct pre-Roman ones as well.
 I believe that the 'border' between the two was the Thames which perhaps explains the fortifications at Dyke Hills by the river at Dorchester on Thames.

 I am not going to go on about the Romans here.
 I am sure you know the story.
 As Jules' said, they came, they saw, they conquered.
 Three cheers for Jules.
-Except that he didn't really, his effort was more of a recce than a takeover and probably aimed at winning him some political brownie points in Rome.
+Except that he didn't really; his effort was more of a recce than a takeover and probably aimed at winning him some political brownie points in Rome.
 To this end, he wrote his own promotional material.
 No doubt it was self-serving, but I choose to believe the story that he biffed the Catuvallauni and their King Caratacus at their stronghold near Wheathampstead.
 This 'oppida', now marked by a large ditch & embankment, is on my 'Giro de Lilley Valley cycle route.
 (Link) Lilley Valley Route The real 'hard yards' in the Roman imperial conquest of Britain were covered a century later by Emperor Claudius.

 Incidentally, Caratacus' son was the model for Shakespeare's Cymbeline.
-And thanks to the Bard and Hollywood we know exactly what he and his Queen looked like.
+And thanks to the Bard and Hollywood we know what he and his Queen looked like.

 Gadebridge Villa